offbynull/learn/Math/input/input.md

 1/2 walnut per pan, 5 pans
 * a) 2 1/2
-* b) mixed number, because the baker probably has 1 cup and with mixed numbers its obvious how many whole cups are needed before going in for fractional portion
+* b) mixed number, because the baker probably has 1 cup and with mixed numbers its obvious how many whole cups are needed before going in for fractional part

 4.1.75) baking cookies